-Services not covered by Medicare Not covered under any condition Covered only under specific conditions Services considered not reasonable and necessary, according to the standards of Original Medicare ✓ Experimental medical and surgical procedures, equipment and medications. ✓ May be covered by Original Experimental procedures and items are those items and procedures determined by our plan and Original Medicare to not be generally accepted by the medical community.
-Medicare under a Medicare- approved clinical research study or by our plan.
+Services not covered by Medicare Not covered under any condition Covered only under specific conditions Experimental medical and surgical procedures, equipment and medications.
+May be severed by Original Experimental procedures and items are those items and procedures determined by our plan and Original Medicare to not be generally accepted by the medical community.
+May be covered by Original Medicare under a Medicare-approved clinical research study or by our plan.
 (See Chapter 3, Section 5 for more information on clinical research studies.)
 Private room in a hospital. ✓ Covered only when medically necessary.
-Personal items in your room at a hospital or a skilled nursing facility, such as a telephone or a television. ✓ Full-time nursing care in your home. ✓ Custodial care is care provided in a nursing home, hospice, or other facility setting when you do not require skilled medical care or skilled nursing care. ✓ Homemaker services include basic household assistance, including light housekeeping or light meal preparation. ✓ Fees charged for care by your immediate relatives or members of your household. ✓
+Personal items in your room at a hospital or a skilled nursing facility, such as a telephone or a television. ✓ Full-time nursing care in your home. ✓ Custodial care is care provided in a nursing home, hospice, or other facility setting when you do not require skilled medical care or skilled nursing care. √ Homemaker services include basic household assistance, including light housekeeping or light meal preparation. ✓ Fees charged for care by your immediate relatives or members of your household. ✓